Guides

 Service failure (5xx)

-When a call couldn't complete — an underlying service was unreachable, or a provider returned an error — the response carries a short explanation:
+When a call couldn't complete — an underlying service was unreachable, or a provider returned an error — the response carries a short explanation.
+Dispatch failures also identify which upstream blew up, so an org admin can correlate it with the upstream tab in the portal:

 json